tiberlas/dotfiles/.config/nvim-profiles/tester/README.md

 TODO:

-- clean up
+- clean up, safe require
 - write plugin specific documentation
 - write general documentation

-- code formater
+- COQ for JSX and HTNL, CSS
 - don't show file-tree on start
+- different file tree system

 - for plugin neo-tree:
 - - when rename action is run use: `git mv` (this preserves the git file history)